1. Doggie D-Shed and Groom

 A very serious issue facing every dog without digestive enzymes is yeast overgrowth and yeast infections starting in their paws.
 The dog only sweats in its nose and paws.
 A moist area is required to foster and then colonize yeast.
 For the dog, it begins in the paws.
 They will smell like corn chips.
 That is yeast!
 The yeast will then spread to other body parts.
 Without the enzymes from his prey, the dog doesn't make enough of his own, his gastric juices will convert the undigested balance (even grain free and/or “raw”) into sugar.
 Sugar feeds Candida or yeast.
 Enzymes belong in the food chain!

 They are a powder.
 Simply sprinkle on their food according to body weight.

 How soon should we see results?

-In 10-15 days the distinct odor of “corn chips” should be very faint if not gone.
+Normally within 2-4 weeks the distinct odor of “corn chips” will be very faint if not gone.
 This can vary if your dog is more largely infested with yeasts.